-A Working Group must make a submission to the Committee if the standard was developed by a subordinate Project Team - if the Project Team (PT) was established directly under the Committee then the PT would submit directly to the Committee for approval of Edition 1.0.0 to be released and published for initial implementation, testing and evaluation and further stakeholder review.
-Such Edition 1.0.0 is not designed for regular use in approved arrangements or for regular provision of services by purpose.
+A Working Group must make a submission to the Committee if the standard was developed by a subordinate Project Team - if the Project Team (PT) was established directly under the Committee then the PT would submit directly to the Committee - for approval of Edition 1.0.0 to be released and published for initial implementation, testing and evaluation and further stakeholder review.
+Such Edition 1.0.0 is not designed for regular use in approved arrangements or for provision of operational services by purpose.

-The first Edition aiming to be released and published for regular use in approved arrangements or for provision of operational services is Edition 2.0.0.
-For the maturation process from Edition 1.0.0 to Edition 2.0.0 the Working Group (WG) has the authority to issue iterative Edition(s) $1.n.n^3$ - for clarifications and revisions that may have arisen during the implementation phase.
+The first Edition aiming to be released and published for the implementation phase of operational services is Edition 2.0.0 (See paragraph 4.3).
+For the maturation process from Edition 1.0.0 to Edition 2.0.0 the Working Group (WG) has the authority to issue iterative Edition(s) 1.n.n3 - for clarifications and revisions that may have arisen during the initial implementation, testing and evaluation phase.
 The changes should be traceable either via a formal comment procedure or through an official proposal mechanism.

 When the WG/PT has completed an impact assessment and obtained stakeholder feedback and considers that the standard is mature to become an Edition 2.0.0, it must submit the standard to the Committee for endorsement.
-The Committee may submit the standard to the Council for endorsement, if applicable, before the New Edition is submitted to Member States by the IHO Secretariat for approval of the content, and confirmation of the "effective date" of implementation.
+The Committee may submit the standard to the Council for endorsement, if applicable2, before the New Edition is submitted to Member States by the IHO Secretariat for approval of the content, and confirmation of the "effective date" of implementation.